pimoroni/rgbmatrix5x5-python/sphinx/index.rst

 Set A Single Pixel In Buffer
 ----------------------------

-When you set a pixel it will not immediately display on LED Matrix, you must call :python:`ledmatrix.show()`.
+When you set a pixel it will not immediately display on LED Matrix, you must call :python:`rgbmatrix5x5.show()`.

-.. automethod:: ledmatrix.is31fl3731.Matrix.set_pixel
+.. automethod:: rgbmatrix5x5.is31fl3731.Matrix.set_pixel
    :noindex:

 Display Buffer
 --------------

 All of your changes to LED Matrix are stored in a Python buffer.
-To display them on LED Matrix you must call :python:`ledmatrix.show()`.
+To display them on LED Matrix you must call :python:`rgbmatrix5x5.show()`.

-.. automethod:: ledmatrix.is31fl3731.Matrix.show
+.. automethod:: rgbmatrix5x5.is31fl3731.Matrix.show
    :noindex:

 Clear Buffer
 ------------

-.. automethod:: ledmatrix.is31fl3731.Matrix.clear
+.. automethod:: rgbmatrix5x5.is31fl3731.Matrix.clear
    :noindex:

 Get The Display Size
 --------------------

-.. automethod:: ledmatrix.is31fl3731.Matrix.get_shape
+.. automethod:: rgbmatrix5x5.is31fl3731.Matrix.get_shape
    :noindex:

 Set Multiple Pixels
 -------------------

-.. autofunction:: ledmatrix.set_multiple_pixels
+.. autofunction:: rgbmatrix5x5.set_multiple_pixels